morgyken/wordpress-app/readme.md

 	If you did not enter a password, note the password given to you.
 	If you did not provide a username, it will be
 	The installer should then send you to the <a href="wp-login.php">login page</a>.
 Sign in with the username and password you chose during the installation.
 If a password was generated for you, you can then click on Profile1; to change the password.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* The project was purely developed by morgyken